 Racketeering in San Diego

 Racketeering criminal conduct involves the operation of any illegal business or enterprise.
-This includes fraudulent scams for an individual’s or entity’s personal profit.
+This includes fraudulent scams for an individual’s or entity’s personal profit,and identity theft.
 This offense occurs under California Penal Code section 186 when criminal activities are carried out on behalf of a crime enterprise or association, or to further the goals of a group or organization.
 Racketeering criminal conduct in San Diego involves the operation of any illegal business or enterprise.
 This includes fraudulent scams for an individual’s or entity’s personal profit.

 Some of these unlawful activities may include: